 While tailgating at Milwaukee Brewers’ home games at Miller Park is a popular option, sometimes, you just don’t want to tote a grill, cooler, meat, and other items.

 Fortunately, there are quite a few restaurants near the stadium perfect for small groups to grab a bite before or after the game.
-From Creole to chic, here's where to go.
+The stadium is 10 minutes west of downtown Milwaukee near the Miller Parkway exit off of Highway I-94.
+You will find restaurants catering from Creole to chic, and here's where to go.

 Friday's Front Row Sports Grill